You are here

 Can You Spare a Square?
 COVID-19

 During this time of #socialdistancing, please check us out on Twitter, Instagram and Facebook for a calm, healthy social media experience.
-Please interact with us to give us your tips on how you are managing this time in our lives.
+Please interact with us to give us your tips on how you are managing in this time.
 And above all, make sure to spare a square to the people around you!

 Carolyn is a passionate advocate for self awareness and personal growth and is loving her role as curriculum developer at mindyourmind!
 She is originally a child and youth care practitioner who has worked front line with children, youth, and their families.
 Carolyn is enjoying where life is taking her and cannot wait to see what happens next!